Purchasing as a first home buyer

 While you may have factored in your new mortgage repayments into your budget, you will need to keep in mind that being a homeowner also comes with the responsibility of paying Council rates.

-Council rates are a mandatory charge and while each local government area is different, your rate amount will be based off a valuation of your property.
-To research your Council’s rates and charges, you can visit the Know Your Council website.
+Council rates are a mandatory charge and while each local government area is different, your rate amount will be based on a valuation of your property.

 Whether you’re a first home buyer or need information about refinancing, the experts at Inovayt Finance will help you to make the right decision by finding the most competitive loan that matches your individual needs.

-Book a free meeting today to discuss how you can best prepare for the extra costs that you will encounter once you get the keys to your first home.
+Book a free meeting today with an Inovayt mortgage broker to discuss how you can best prepare for the extra costs that you will encounter once you get the keys to your first home.